-Number of DNS responses sent over IPv6/TCP transport at each root server during the reporting period.
+Number of DNS responses sent over IPv6/TCP transport at the RSI's instances during the reporting period.

-Consumers of traffic volume data are hereby advised that under normal operations, response message counts may be less than query counts.
+Note that under normal operations, response message counts may be lower than query counts.
 Additionally, under certain types of attacks, response counts may be much lower than query counts due to various types of rate limiting and filtering.
-Differences in implementations of these metrics may also lead to differences in the value of "queries - responses" for different operators.

-3.4 The query and response size distribution
+3.3 The query and response size distribution